How 1970s album covers told the story of a nation finding its rhythm.

 Face The Music (2023)

-Theme: Visual culture, identity formation, postcolonial modernity
+Focus: Visual culture, identity formation, postcolonial modernity

 “What portraits were used to sell music in the tumultuous, mercurial decade of the 1970s, when Nigeria’s primary concern was the construction of national identity, the making and re-making of a country?